Alf825/holbertonschool-shell/io_redirections_and_filters/README.md

-display the number of lines that contain bin display lines containing root and 3 lines after them display lines that do not contain pattern bin
+display the number of lines that contain bin display lines containing root and 3 lines after them display lines that do not contain pattern bin display lines of the file starting with a letter